vaskomet/CapstoneProjectMetallinosE-Clean/DEVELOPMENT_STANDARDS.md

 1. Create components in appropriate directories
 2. Use PascalCase for component names and files
 3. Implement proper prop types and state management
-4. Use UserContext for authentication state
+4. Use useUser hook for authentication state (not direct UserContext)
-5. Make API calls through services/api.js
+5. Make API calls through services/api.js with proper endpoints
-6. Apply Tailwind CSS for styling
+6. Apply Tailwind CSS for styling with responsive design
 7. Implement proper error handling and loading states
+8. For maps: Import Leaflet CSS and configure custom markers
+9. Use onPropertyUpdate callbacks for state synchronization

 ## Configuration Files